-Which floor (s) is the living accommodation on?]
-Gro ound Are there three steps or fewer to a main entrance to a property?
-Yes X No 3.
+1. Which floor (s) is the living accommodation on?
+Ground and First 2.
+Are there three steps or fewer to a main entrance to a property?
+Yes Х No 3.
 Is there a lift to the main entrance door of the property?
 Yes No Х 4.
 Are all door openings greater than 750mm?
-Yes No Х 5.
+Yes Х No 5.
 Is there a toilet on the same level as the living room and kitchen?
-S Yes Х No 6.
+Yes Х No 6.
 Is there a toilet on the same level as a bedroom?
-S Yes Х No 7.
+Yes No х 7.
 Are all rooms on the same level with no internal steps or stairs?
-Yes Χ No 8.
-Is there unrestricted parking with metres of an entrance door to building? Х No
+Yes No х 8.
+Is there unrestricted parking within 25 metres of an entrance door to the building?
+Yes Х No